revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 Drawbacks:

-- SPAs perform poor on the search engine.
-But now, with isomorphic rendering/server-side rendering even SPAs can be optimized for search engine too.
+- SPAs perform poorly on the search engine.
+But now, with isomorphic rendering/server-side rendering even SPAs can be optimized for search engines too.
-- Single page applications provide single sharing link.
+- Single-page applications provide single-sharing links.
-- They are less secure compared to traditional multi-page apps because of its cross-site scripting.
+- They are less secure compared to traditional multi-page apps because of their cross-site scripting.

 </blockquote>
 </details>